What are nucleic acid polymers?

 Nucleic acid polymers (NAPs) are oligonucleotides whose biochemical function is strictly dependent on the polymer chemistry of phosphorothioate oligonucleotides.
 This functionality can be preserved independently of the sequence of nucleotides present and in the presence of naturally occurring nucleotide modifications.

-Replicor’s NAP technology is based on the ability of phosphorothioate oligonucleotides to adopt an uncharged state in the phosphodiester linkage when sulfur is present (see below) which allows them to bind with high affinity along exposed hydrophobic surfaces in protein structures such as amphipathic α-helices (see below).
-The strength of this binding can be increased with longer NAP polymers by virtue of the increased number of co-operative interactions occurring between the NAP and its target hydrophobic surface.
+Replicor’s NAP technology is based on the ability of phosphorothioate oligonucleotides to adopt an uncharged state in the phosphodiester linkage when sulfur is present (see below), which allows them to bind with high affinity along exposed hydrophobic surfaces in protein structures such as amphipathic α-helices (see below).
+The strength of this binding can be increased with longer NAP polymers by virtue of the increased number of co-operative interactions occurring between the NAP and its hydrophobic target surface.

 Interactions between phosphorothioated NAPs and amphipathic protein targets.